 People have enjoyed rearranging random letters into words or phrases for centuries.
 Even the ancient Greeks, as far back as the 4th century BC, liked to play around with anagrams.
 The Greek poet Lycophron flattered the rich and mighty with his anagrams.
 Anagramming is fun!
 But, it can also be tedious and frustrating to do by hand.

-The WordFinder™ anagram solver makes everything easier, faster and more enjoyable.
-Get all the words you need in a few swift clicks.
+The WordFinder® anagram solver makes everything easier, faster and more enjoyable.
+Unscramble all the words you need in a few swift clicks.

 Better still, the more you play around with our anagram solver, the better you’ll get at being an anagram finder yourself.
-You’ll not only start to recognize a variety of common spelling patterns, but you learn tons of new words along the way.
+You’ll start to recognize a variety of common letter combinations and learn tons of new words along the way.
 English can be a tricky language, especially as it borrows from many other languages.
 So, practice and repetition will be your best teachers.

 An anagram word solver does exactly what you need it to do: solve anagrams and find words.
 You just might be surprised by how many words can emerge from a single set of letter tiles!
 Opportunities abound when you use the best anagram solver online.